Every night, more than

 There are proven solutions for homelessness.
 In fact, the overall rate of homelessness throughout Oregon has gone down in the last 10 years — but the portion of people experiencing chronic homelessness is on the rise.
 We can do more to reduce and prevent homelessness in our region.

-Learn more about solutions that work.
+Learn more about solutions that work. and how the HereTogether-Metro Homeless Services Measure is bringing them to scale.

 If you or someone you know is experiencing homelessness, please connect with one of the following trusted organizations.
 We encourage everyone to visit these sites to find out what you can do to get involved and support organizations on the front line of the housing crisis: